vs0uz4/laravel_express_course/readme.md

 # MyBlog

 The code for this repository is for studies only, content used in the Laravel Express course of Code Education.
-In this course was used as the basis version 5.1 of the Laravel framework.
+In this course was used as the version 5.1 of the Laravel framework.

+Other technologies involved:

+- SASS;
+- Bootstrap;

 ## Laravel PHP Framework